Fingerprint region of the formic acid dimer: variational vibrational computations in curvilinear coordinates: Introduction

 Coupling infrared and Raman spectrometers to jet-cooled helium beams seeded with a small amount of molecules in the gas phase made it possible to gain precise information on the vibrational dynamics of molecular complexes and clusters \cite{HaScSu99,LiWeSu04,LaZiSu07,SuKo13}.
 In particular, all intermolecular vibrational fundamentals and several overtone and combination bands of FAD \cite{HeGeHeHu00,georges2004jet,ZiSu07,XuSu09,KoLaDoNoSu12} have been assigned over the past 16 years with an experimental uncertainty on the order of 1~\cm.
 The amount and the quality of the experimental data call for detailed and high-level quantum dynamics computations \cite{nejad2020concerted}.

-A detailed quantum dynamics computation rests on two, or in fact, three pillars: a) electronic structure methodology that provides good approximate solutions to the electronic Schrödinger equation at a series of nuclear configurations over the coordinate range relevant for the nuclear motion; b) high-dimensional fitting or interpolation methods that build a potential energy surface (function) from the electronic energies available at points; and c) rovibrational methodology that provides solution to the (ro)vibrational Schrödinger equation.
-A full-dimensional \emph{ab initio} potential energy surface for the formic acid dimer is already available in the literature (pillars a \& b) \cite{QuBo16}.
+A detailed quantum dynamics computation relies on advanced methodology from three areas of theoretical chemistry: a) electronic structure methodology that provides good approximate solutions to the electronic Schrödinger equation at a series of nuclear configurations over the coordinate range relevant for the nuclear motion; b) high-dimensional fitting or interpolation methods that build a potential energy surface (function) from the electronic energies available at points; and c) rovibrational methodology that provides solution to the (ro)vibrational Schrödinger equation.
+A full-dimensional \emph{ab initio} potential energy surface for the formic acid dimer is already available in the literature (parts a \& b) developed by Qu and Bowman (QB16-PES) \cite{QuBo16}, and this allows us to focus on the solution of the vibrational Schr\"odinger equation.

-In present work, we aim to contribute with a multi-dimensional, internal coordinate, (quasi-)variational (ro)vibrational framework (pillar c) and present computational results specifically targeting the intermolecular range.
-For this work, we take the already available potential energy surface computed and fitted by Qu and Bowman \cite{QuBo16}, henceforth labelled with QB16-PES.
-The QB16-PES was obtained as a least-squares fit of a permutationally invariant potential energy function for the 10-atomic formic acid dimer to 13475 CCCD(T)-F12a/haTZ electronic energies.
+Regarding the QB16-PES, it was obtained as a least-squares fit of a permutationally invariant potential energy function for the 10-atomic formic acid dimer to 13475 CCCD(T)-F12a/haTZ electronic energies.
 Qu and Bowman used a maximum of fourth order polynomials in the fitting and they report an 11~\cm\ `energy-weighted' root-mean-squared deviation and an absolute error of about 14~\cm\ for their points below 4400~\cm.
 The global minimum structure of the PES has \Ctwoh\ point-group symmetry and the corresponding harmonic frequencies are in reasonable agreement with earlier theoretical and experimental work.

 Qu and Bowman \cite{QuBo19} performed full(24)-dimensional vibrational configuration interaction (VCI) computations with the MULTIMODE computer program using the normal-coordinate representation of the kinetic energy operator (KEO) and a 4-mode-representation of QB16-PES.
 They write about the low-frequency vibrational energies (below 1000~\cm) obtained in the VCI computations that the energies are `slightly' up-shifted most likely due to the use of rectilinear normal coordinates, which are usually not well suited for describing floppy degrees of freedom, and possible deficiencies in the fitted PES.
 Otherwise, they estimate the VCI energies to be converged within about 10~\cm\ \cite{QuBo19}.